Timinator2000/Algorithm_X/14 - your turn/03 - agent x mission 2 - cont.md

 <BR>

-All that for just one possible mapping of a register word to a cipher word.
+All that for just one possible mapping of a register word to a cipher word???
 After considering all legitimate combinations of register words and cipher words, what is left is a comprehensive matrix of __what is possible__.

 Because the sets of letters are finite, a comprehensive matrix of __what is not possible__ can be determined and how do we tell Algorithm X what is not possible?
 We build a list of `me_requirements`to handle [mutual exclusivity](mutual-exclusivity).